StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --min-length MIN_LENGTH
                             Minimum length of GTIs to consider
       --bin-time-for-occultations BIN_TIME_FOR_OCCULTATIONS
                             Create a light curve with this bin time and infer occultations not recorded in GTIs.
 (The flux drops to zero and the average count rate is significantly above 25 ct/s)
       --gti-string GTI_STRING
                             GTI string
       --randomize-by RANDOMIZE_BY
                             Randomize event arrival times by this amount (e.g. it might be the 0.073-s frame time in XMM)
-      --fill-small-gaps FILL_SMALL_GAPS
+      --safe-interval SAFE_INTERVAL SAFE_INTERVAL
+                            Interval at start and stop of GTIs used for filtering --fill-small-gaps FILL_SMALL_GAPS
                             Fill gaps between GTIs with random data, if shorter than this amount --additional ADDITIONAL [ADDITIONAL ...]